FrostyImp/13thHourWebsite/README.md

 # 13thHourWebsite
 1. Download the zip folder (green button "Clone or download")
-2. Take out all the code from LyamCode & images from the images in the images folder and place them all in one folder on the same level
-3. Open an HTML file with a browser and you can explore the website.
+2. Open an HTML file with a web browser